MingwangZhong/NCX-mediated-EADs-in-LQT2/cVersion/Readme.md

-This c language version code is around 20 times slower than the CUDA versioin.
+This c language version code is around 20 times slower than the CUDA version.

 ## Compile
 ```